medialab/hyphe/doc/install.md

 ### 3.2) Set the frontend

-- Copy and adapt the sample `conf_default.json` to `conf.json` in the `hyphe_frontend/app/conf` directory:
+Copy and adapt the sample `conf_default.json` to `conf.json` in the `hyphe_frontend/app/conf` directory:
 ```bash
 sed "s|##WEBPATH##|hyphe|" hyphe_frontend/app/conf/conf_default.js > hyphe_frontend/app/conf/conf.js
 ```

-- Optionally setup a GoogleAnalytics id in `conf.js`

 ### 3.3) Serve everything with Apache

 The backend core API relies on a Twited web server serving on a dedicated port (defined as `twisted.port` in `config.json` just before).
-For external access, proxy redirection is handled by apache.
+For external access, proxy redirection is handled by Apache.

 - Copy and adapt the sample `apache2_example.conf` from the `config` directory: